AminDannak/MoviesApp/README.md

 # MoviesApp
-To see screen captures of this app, take a look at it's wiki page at https://github.com/AminDannak/MoviesApp/wiki
+To see screen captures of this app, take a look at its wiki page at https://github.com/AminDannak/MoviesApp/wiki